BondMachineHQ/bmexamples/basys3_blink/README.md

 if the following requirements are met:
  - vivado installed and in the PATH
- - the Basys3 board connected to the computer
+ - the board connected to the computer

-then the example can be build and run using the following commands within the `basys3_blink` directory:
+then the example can be build and run using the following commands within the `[boardname]_blink` directory:

 ```bash
 make apply